Enrico-collab/Sneak-Time/README.md

 # SneakTime Project

-This project is a website developed to showcase my skills in creating a site focused on selling sneakers.
-The goal of the site is to create a simple, efficient, and visually appealing shopping experience, with a focus on functionality and usability.
+This project was developed to showcase my skills in creating a website focused on selling sneakers.
+The goal is to provide an intuitive, efficient, and visually appealing shopping experience, prioritizing functionality, usability, and user experience.
+The website was designed with simple and clear navigation, aiming to streamline the purchasing process and offer users a pleasant journey from product selection to checkout.

 ## Technologies Used: